The Old Texts - Part 2

 Sanskrit

-Another text written in Sanskrit by Rudrata, also a Kashmiri poet, around 825-850 (cf Rajendran) and which comprises verses based on series of syllables in relation to the famous puzzles where the Horse (turaga) must cross all the chessboard (chaturangapitha) without never passing twice by the same square.
+Another text written in Sanskrit by Rudrata, also a Kashmiri poet, around 825-850 and which comprises verses based on series of syllables in relation to the famous puzzles where the Horse (turaga) must cross all the chessboard (caturangapitha) without never passing twice by the same square.
 The courses of the Chariot (ratha) and the Elephant (gaja) are also given.
 The Elephant movement is difficult to interpret, it could be that given by al-Beruni in 1030.

 <923